albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 In conclusion, some critical thought about the system created:

+- It is crucial that the dataset used to build the matrix is representative, comprehensive, and free of attacks.
+The algorithm's performance largely depends on the quality of the dataset.

-- The only negative observation that we need to make is about energy consumption of Wi-Fi, Bluetooth is lighter and probably available on more vehicles.
+- The only negative observation pertains to the energy consumption of Wi-Fi; Bluetooth is lighter and likely available on a greater number of vehicles.

-- HTTP is an unsecure protocol, we adopt it just for an easily approach, but we strongly suggests to use a SSL certificate (can be a self-signed one) in way to use HTTPS.
+- HTTP is an insecure protocol; we adopt it for simplicity but strongly recommend using an SSL certificate (even a self-signed one) to enable HTTPS.

 ### Data of detection

+We have set the `BATCH_SIZE` to `100`, the attack `THRESHOLD` to `0.05`, and the false-positive `THRESHOLD` to `0.02`.
+This means that if more than 5 percent of the messages in every 100-message batch do not appear in the original matrix, it is highly likely that an attack is in progress.
+If there are less than 5% but more than 2%, it is possible that an attack is occurring, but further investigation is needed.
+If it is less than 2%, they are flagged as false positives and subsequently ignored, updating the matrix.

-With the available datasets, the algorithm we replicated have detected many malicious messages, in numbers:
+With the available datasets, the replicated algorithm detected numerous malicious messages:

-- 605'379 over 656'579 messages for **DoS attack** (numerically in line with a Denial of Service attack)
+- 605,379 out of 656,579 messages for the DoS attack (numerically aligned with a Denial of Service attack).
-- 21890 over 591'900 messages for **Fuzzy attack**
+- 21,890 out of 591,900 messages for the Fuzzy attack.
-- 18101 over 995'427 messages for **Impersonate attack**
+- 18,101 out of 995,427 messages for the Impersonate attack.

+It is notable that the DoS attack is more prominently detected, as it generates entirely random traffic with IDs that do not exist in the `Attack_free_dataset.txt`.
+On the other hand, the Fuzzy and Impersonate attacks are more challenging to detect, as they sometimes create traffic that is similar to the traffic present in the constructed matrix.